Personal Injury Law

 Skin cancer and industrial deafness claims

-Loss of hearing or dealing with the consequences of skin cancer are frustrating and debilitating.
-However, there is recourse and the extra costs suffered as a consequence of working in these environments can be compensated for with a well prepared and represented claim.
+Loss of hearing and the consequences of skin cancer are frustrating and debilitating.
+However, the extra costs suffered as a consequence of working in environments that lead to these conditions can be recuperated with a well-prepared claim.

 The most common types of skin cancer that can lead to a claim for compensation include the following: